 You can create several passphrase protected wallets (1 unique passphrase = 1 unique wallet).
 The original passphrase-less wallet can be always accessed by clicking on the "Standard wallet" option in Trezor Suite.

-Passphrase protection is an advanced feature and they must be used carefully.
+Passphrase protection is an advanced feature and must be used carefully.
 Each passphrase needs to be typed precisely, as by "mistyping" a passphrase you will (inadvertently) create a new passphrase-protected hidden wallet.

 If you have passphrase enabled, after entering you PIN and unlocking your device you will see the following prompt in Trezor Suite: